alextim/tarutino-steppe/www/content/pages/nature-and-culture/nature-and-culture.en.md

       - title: Nowadays
         text: |
-          Already in our time, on the site of the former Moldavian settlements of Frumushika and Roshia, the Frumushika Nova ethnographic tourist complex has been created, where traditional national courtyards, as well as a church, apiary, and inn, have been recreated according to the open-air museum principle.
+          Already in our time, on the place of the former Moldavian settlements Frumushika and Roshia, the "Frumushika Nova" ethnographic tourist complex has been created, where traditional national courtyards, as well as a church, apiary, and inn, have been recreated according to the open-air museum principle.
 There is also an agro-sheep breeding enterprise and the largest complex in Europe for raising sheep of Karakul breed.
 Sheep products – meat and feta cheese – are an integral part of traditional Bessarabian cuisine.
 The region is also famous for winemaking.
         image:
           src: ./images/frumushika-nova.jpg
           alt: Green and etno touristic center in Tarutino steppe "Frumushika Nova".